UNA: A Unified Supervised Framework for Efficient LLM Alignment Across Feedback Types: UN ified A lignment (UNA) Framework

+In Offline UNA, prompts, responses, and their corresponding explicit rewards $(x, y, r)$ are gathered before training.
+These explicit rewards can encompass pairwise feedback, binary feedback, and score-based feedback, all of which the UNA framework is designed to handle seamlessly.
+Offline UNA encompasses: (i) equivalence to DPO for pairwise preference dataset; (ii) compatibility with binary feedback, and (iii) accommodation of score-based feedback.

-For pairwise dataset, the implicit rewards of desired and undesired responses can be derived as shown in part (a) of Figure \ref{fig:RLHF/PPO-DPO-KTO-UNA}.
-Then, LLM policy is aligned by maximizing the difference of implicit rewards between desired and undesired responses.
-The loss function of UNA for pairwise dataset is shown in Equation \ref{eq: UNA loss function - pairwise}.
+\paragraph{Equivalence to DPO for Pairwise Datasets} For pairwise datasets, the implicit rewards of desired and undesired responses can be derived as shown in Figure \ref{fig:UNA four applications}(a).
+Then, the LLM policy is aligned by maximizing the difference of implicit rewards between desired and undesired responses.
+It is equivalent to DPO as the loss function is the same as long as $g(x)=\log[\sigma(x)]$ is applied to the difference of implicit rewards of desired and undesired responses in Equation \ref{eq: general loss for UNA-reward}.